 A not-for-profit health fund, like HBF, uses the money it accumulates through premiums to pay for the cost of its members’ claims and to run the business.
 They don’t have shareholders to pay, so they can dedicate themselves to taking care of their members’ health.
 Not-for-profit funds use any surplus earnings to give their members a better health care experience, which can come in the form of lower premiums or new benefits.

-A for-profit health fund, like Medibank, Bupa or NIB, must consider the interests of their shareholders.
+A for-profit health fund must consider the interests of their shareholders.
 They will pay some or all their surplus earnings to those shareholders.

 Of the not-for-profit health funds, there are those open to anybody and those only open to people who work in a specific industry.
 Restricted funds include Teachers Health and Police Health.

 HBF is one of the largest not-for-profit health funds in Australia open to everyone.
 Unlike health funds that are only open to people who work in a particular industry, anybody can join HBF.